json-api/json-api/format/index.md

 > Note: If present, a *related resource URL* must be a valid URL, even if the relationship isn't currently associated with any target resources.

-For example, the following article is associated with an `author` and `comments`:
+For example, the following article is associated with an `author`:

 ```javascript
 // ...